marciofaria9/marciofaria9/README.md

 ### Hi there 👋

  🌱 Wellcome to my GitHub :)
- I.T Assistant at Unimed and 5th period Graduation of the Information System at the Univas
+ I.T Assistant at Unimed and 5th period Information System Graduate at Univas
  <br>
  Im current learning Angular, SQL Query and Java